 We believe that a Christ-centered education is vitally important for Christian families.
 Therefore, we provide tuition assistance to help families with a demonstrated financial need.
 Tuition assistance grants are need-based financial aid that are administered and funded by DCS.
-The grant amounts are based on a family’s income, expenses, and overall financial situation.
 An independent organization, FAST (Financial Aid for School Tuition), processes applications for our applying families to assess their level of need.
 All personal and financial information is kept strictly confidential and secure.
-Applications can be made online between February 3 and March 31 by clicking on the FAST logo below.
 FAST charges a non-refundable $43 fee per family applying.
-Families must re-apply each year to continue receiving tuition assistance.
-(Tuition assistance is not currently available for new students in grades that are at or near full capacity, which currently includes grades 4 and 5.)
+Tuition assistance is not available for new students in grades that are at or near full capacity.

 When should I apply?